kevinding0218/InterviewDocuments/Q and A/Interview - React.md

 6. componentWillUnmout
 - do something before it unmount
 ### Why do we use arrow function in react?
+#### class method vs class property
+`render()` is a class method, but any function declared is actually a class property,
+#### arrow function
 In React you could have onClick handles which is not actually a class method but a class property,
-#### class method vs class property
-`render()` is a class method,

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTk3Njg2MjE3NSwtMTI2NjAyMzA3MCw3NT
+eyJoaXN0b3J5IjpbMTU3NzA1MzY0OCwtMTI2NjAyMzA3MCw3NT
 k1ODA2NzksNzIzOTEwNzA3LDIwNzU5ODA2NDksMTUzNzcyNTk0
 MSw2NTQzNjkyMTZdfQ==
 -->